UMD-CS-STICs/389Lspring18/final-project/README.md

 - [20%] A brief overview of what work remains to be completed.
 - [20%] An updated architecture diagram using [Cloudcraft](https://cloudcraft.co/app) (preferable), [Draw.io](https://www.draw.io/?splash=0&libs=aws2), or a comparable tool.
 - [20%] A list of any open questions you have.
 - [20%] A link to your updated (public) GitHub codebase.
 Make sure to include a `README.md` in your repo.
+No credit if there is no code or AWS configurations in the repo.

 You will submit the checkpoints (as a `.PDF`) to the submit server.
 If you are working as a group, then you only need to submit one checkpoint.